o3de/o3de.org/content/docs/userguide/components/ocean/request-bus-interface.md

 OceanEnvironmentRequestBus.Broadcast.GetWaterTessellationAmount()
 ```

-## AnimationWindDirection and AnimationWindSpeed<a name="infinite-ocean-component-ebus-animation-wind-direction-speed"></a>
+## AnimationWindDirection and AnimationWindSpeed {#infinite-ocean-component-ebus-animation-wind-direction-speed}

 Sets the direction and speed of the ocean wind\.